-Where is Trentino Alto Adige?
-Trentino-Alto Adige is one of the five autonomous regions in Italy.
+About Trentino Alto Adige: Trentino-Alto Adige is one of the five autonomous regions in Italy.
 It is located in the north-east of the country and consists of two provinces: Trento and Bolzano-Bozen.
 The region is bordered by Austria to the north, by Switzerland to the north-west and by the Italian regions of Lombardy and Veneto to the west and south.
-It covers 13,607 square kiklometres.
+It covers 13,607 square kilometres.
 It is extremely mountainous, covering a large part of the Dolomites and the southern Alps.

 Trentino-Alto Adige has a reputation as one of the best holiday locations in Italy.
 It offers the visitor popular ski resorts and immaculate medieval towns, glorious nature, warm hospitality, reliable accommodation and extremely affordable prices.
 In winter, the skiing is second to none.
 Spring and Autumn provides hikers with an established network of well-marked trails, with stops in remote mountain hamlets where German is more widely spoken than Italian and Sauerkraut is more common than pasta.
 All year round, the area offers breathtaking scenery with saw-toothed ridges, snow-capped peaks, lush alpine meadows and glittering waterfalls.

 Despite outward appearances, this is a deeply divided region, an area which has long struggled to find its own identity.
 Napoleon conquered the region and placed it under the realm of the Austrian Habsburgs, who ruled it until it was returned to Italy in 1919.
 A large proportion of the population never accepted that political arrangement, and in 1939, Mussolini they were given the opportunity to either accept Italian citizenship and remain, or assume German citizenship and emigrate north.
 The overwhelming majority chose the second option, which left the area extremely underpopulated.